 “Why are most organisations, small and large, failing at reaching larger audiences?”

-The answer to why most organizations fail to reach larger (and/or the right) audiences may come from their lack of intent focus.
+The answer to why most organizations fail to reach larger audiences may come from their lack of intent focus.

 Eventually, somebody will search for your company, product or service.
 You probably already set up a nice workflow for that across your channels, but a lot of companies seem to misunderstand the intent of the user.
 You might remember the statement by Harvard Business School professor, Theodore Levitt from your days at the Business School saying: “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!”.